h2oai/steam/docs/Projects.rst

 **Notes**:
  - Use the **Clear** button to clear all entries and begin a new prediction.
+ - You can optionally open a batch JSON file to perform batch predictions.
  - Use the **More Stats** button to view additional statistics about the scoring service results.
  - The Steam Prediction Service is available as a completely standalone utility.
 Refer to the `Prediction Service Builder <prediction_service.html>`__ appendix for more information about using the Prediction Service Builder.